smartprocure/futil-js/README.md

 ### matchAnyWord
 `matchAnyWord -> string -> string -> bool`
-takes a string to split into words and returns true if second string match any of the words
+takes a string to split into words and returns true if the second string match any of the words